openebs-archive/openebs-docs/docs/jivaguide.md

 For details of how Jiva works, see <a href="/docs/next/jiva.html" >Jiva overview page</a>

 Jiva is a light weight storage engine that is recommended to use for low capacity workloads.
-The snapshot and storage management features of the other cStor engine are more advanced and is <a href="/docs/next/casengines.html#cstor-vs-jiva-features-comparison">recommended</a> when snapshots are a need.
+The snapshot and storage management features of the other cStor engine are more advanced and is recommended when snapshots are a need.

 <br>